Architectures in parametric component-based systems: Qualitative and quantitative modelling: Parametric component-based systems

 \end{exa}

 In \cite{Ma:Co} the authors described a simpler version of Request/Response and Blackboard architectures.
 Though the resulting sets of interactions do not depict the order in which they should be performed (cf. Remark \ref{remark}).
-Publish/Subscribe architecture has not been considered in the related work \cite{Bo:Ch,Ko:Pa,Ma:Co}.
-A weighted version of Publish/Subscribe architecture is described by a weighted propositional configuration logics formula in \cite{Pa:On}.
-Nevertheless, even if we consider that formula without weights, it is not possible to describe the required order of the implementation of the interactions.
+Publish/Subscribe architecture has not been considered in the related work \cite{Bo:St,Ko:Pa,Ma:Co}.
+A weighted version of Publish/Subscribe architecture was described by a weighted propositional configuration logic formula in \cite{Pa:On}.
+Nevertheless, even if we consider that formula without weights, it is not possible to express the required order of the implementation of the interactions.
 Moreover, the versions of the parametric architectures studied in \cite{Bo:St,Ko:Pa,Ma:Co,Pa:On} do not allow recursive interactions.
-Our Examples \ref{blackboard}, \ref{re-re}, and \ref{pu-su} show that for a parametric component-based system with any of these architectures, the semantics of the corresponding FOEIL formula encodes the required order of recursive interactions.
+Our Examples \ref{blackboard}, \ref{re-re}, and \ref{pu-su} show that for a parametric component-based system with any of the aforementioned architectures, the semantics of the corresponding FOEIL formula encodes the required order of recursive interactions.

-\hide{We note at this point that our shuffle operator apart from encoding the possible interleavings of interactions, could also be used to model the parallel implementation of (parametric) architectures.
-Specifically, let $\psi$ denote the FOEIL sentence describing the parametric architectures of any of the Examples \ref{ma-sl}-\ref{pu-su}.
-Then, the EPIL formula $\psi \underbrace{\shuffle \ldots \shuffle}_{n\rm\ shuffles} \psi $ describes the $n+1$ parallel implementations of these architectures, respectively.
-In this case the words satisfying the concurrent interactions do not encode their execution order anymore.
-However, such an extension is out of the scope of the current paper.}